Homeowners insurance shouldn't be complicated. Compare New Jersey rates by city and carrier below.

 |Cumberland Insurance Group||$532|

-The most affordable home insurance in New Jersey is found in Fort Lee.
-An average home insurance policy in Fort Lee costs just $831 per year — $104 less than the average homeowners policy in other New Jersey cities.
-The below cities have the most affordable home insurance in New Jersey if you’re looking for cheap homeowners insurance.
+The most affordable home insurance rates in New Jersey are available in Fort Lee.
+The average homeowners insurance policy in Fort Lee runs only $831 per year — $104 less than the average homeowners policy in other New Jersey cities.
+The below cities have the most affordable homeowners insurance in New Jersey if you’re looking for cheap homeowners insurance.